alexanderluna/php/learning_php/README.md

 ### SQL Injection

 As always, never trust user input.
-Any user can sneak SQL statements into our database if we don't clean up the input previously.
+Any user can sneak in SQL statements into our database if we don't clean up the input previously.
 For those reasons clean and double check user inputs before inserting it into an SQL query.